splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 the VICTOROPS_API_KEY and VICTOROPS_TWILIO_SERVICE_API_KEY.

 **Problem 4:**  **‘There was an error retrieving the on-call phone numbers.
-Please try again.’**
+Please try again.'**

 This signifies that the number attempting to be called has not yet been verified in VictorOps

-Verify the number by clicking the ‘Verify’ button next to it within the User’s VictorOps personal profile, and then enter in the verification code sent to the device
+Verify the number by clicking the ‘Verify' button next to it within the User's VictorOps personal profile, and then enter in the verification code sent to the device

 **Problem 5:**  **‘Team ${team-name} does not exist.
-Please contact your administrator to fix the problem’**
+Please contact your administrator to fix the problem'**

 This indicates that the team spelling/capitalization in Twilio (under the Value column in Environmental Variables) may not perfectly mirror